Sagenlicht/ToEE_Mods/readme.txt

 1071    Distract Assailant           69     finished
 1072    Insightfull Feint           124     functional  needs sound and different buff symbol; Unsure how to limit to feints, limited to combat atm
-1073    Lightfoot                   132     WAT         should be swift 1074    Sniper's Shot               194     WIP         needs to be redone, semi functional for now 1075    Sonic Weapon                195     finished 1076    Bonefiddle                   37     finished 1077    Cloud of Bewilderment        48     finished    uses nauseated condition
+1073    Lightfoot                   132     WAT         should be swift 1074    Sniper's Shot               194     fully functional with new temple+ version 1075    Sonic Weapon                195     finished 1076    Bonefiddle                   37     finished
+1077    Cloud of Bewilderment        48     finished    uses nauseated condition